Mokeira/healthverity/README.md

 ### Running the test files
 To run the test files, use the command `python fileName` where fileName is either `question1_test.py` or `question2_test.py`.
 If you choose to suppress the output from the functions, you can use the command `python fileName -b`

+*Please note that there are various ways to run the programs and the above steps only demonstrate one of the ways you can interact with the programs via the terminal.*